kaushik-rishi/kaushik-rishi.github.io/content/posts/psql-learnings.md

 - `truncate` is a faster way to remove all rows from the database
 - `using` clause exists in delete
+- TRUNCATE cannot be used on a table that has foreign-key references from other tables, unless all such tables are also truncated in the same command.
+Checking validity in such cases would require table scans, and the whole point is not to do one.
+The CASCADE option can be used to automatically include all dependent tables — but be very careful when using this option, or else you might lose data you did not intend to!
+Note in particular that when the table to be truncated is a partition, siblings partitions are left untouched, but cascading occurs to all referencing tables and all their partitions with no distinction.

 ---